Sweet Potato Casserole with Marshmallows

 • Salt: A pinch of salt will balance the sweetness in this dish.

-• Marshmallows: I use big, fluffy marshmallows, but mini mallows work as well.
-Measure the amount with your heart.
+• Marshmallows: We use big, fluffy marshmallows, but mini mallows work as well.

 A wooden spoon scooping out a serving of sweet potato marshmallow casserole.